Erjon Bogdani: Under-23

 Bogdani was called up to Albania under-23 by coach Sulejman Mema to participate in the 1997 Mediterranean Games football tournament, which began on 8 June in Southern Italy.
 Albania U23 were shorted in Group B among Yugoslavia and Italy.
-Bogdani played as a half-time substitute for Mahir Halili against Yugoslavia U23 and scored in the 60th minute the only Albania U23's goal in a 4–1 loss.
+Bogdani played as a half-time substitute for Mahir Halili against Yugoslavia U23 and scored in the 60th minute, Albania's only goal in a 4–1 loss.
 In the second fixture against Italy U23 he was an unused substitute.

 Senior

-1996–03: Beginnings
+1996–2003: Beginnings

 Bogdani was first introduced to the Albania senior squad by manager Neptun Bajko in April 1996 for the friendly match versus Bosnia and Herzegovina.
 He came on in the last minutes as a substitute with the match ending in a goalless draw.
 Later that year, in December, Bogdani was called up again for the 1998 FIFA World Cup qualification match against Northern Ireland in which Bogdani was an unused substitute.
 Albania lost 2–0 at Windsor Park.
 His second appearance came two years later in another friendly versus Cyprus on 19 August 1998 where he again came on as a substitute.

 Bogdani scored his first international goal on 10 February 1999 in the 2–0 friendly win over Macedonia.
 He continued to be part of the team under Astrit Hafizi management in the UEFA Euro 2000 qualifying, where Albania was placed in Group 2.
 He made 6 appearances during the qualifying phase, including one as starter, as Albania finished the group in 5th place with 7 points.

 Bogdani didn't find more space in the next qualifying campaign, the 2002 FIFA World Cup qualification, in which he managed to play only four matches.
 He was not seen as starter by manager Medin Zhega before players such as Igli Tare, Alban Bushi and Altin Rraklli.
 He scored his next international goals in form of a brace in the 3–0 home win over Malta on 15 November 2000.

-2004–05: Injury and return as protagonist
+2004–2005: Injury and return as protagonist

 Bogdani missed out almost the entire UEFA Euro 2004 qualifying due to injury suffered at club level, participating only one time on 7 June 2003 against Republic of Ireland where he was an unused substitute under coach Hans-Peter Briegel.

 Having been out of the team for more than 18 months, Bogdani returned in February 2005 for the matchday 5 of 2006 FIFA World Cup qualification campaign against Ukraine in which he appeared as a second-half substitute for fellow striker Tare.
 Then he was put as starter in the next matches after a good run on club level, notably scoring in the loss to Denmark and win versus Kazakhstan.
 Then he scored a brace in the 2–2 draw versus Ukraine in the penultimate qualifying match which gave him four for the campaign, making him top goalscorer of the team, as Albania finished Group 2 at 5th place, leaving behind Georgia and Kazakhstan.